Unmasking our Heroes

-The COVID-19 Coronavirus pandemic is an historic event in the history of the world, our country, our city and the FDNY.
-The men and women of the FDNY have been on the front line, responding to thousands of requests for medical assistance related to the virus.
+The COVID-19 pandemic is an historic event in the history of the world, our country, our city and the FDNY.
+The men and women of the FDNY have been on the front line, responding to thousands of requests for medical assistance related to the pandemic.
 On one day alone, FDNY members responded to over 6,500 911 calls - that is the single busiest day in the history of EMS.

-If you would like to make a monetary donation to assist the NYC Fire Museum’s “Unmasking our Heroes” project,
+If you would like to make a monetary donation to assist the NYC Fire Museum’s Unmasking our Heroes project, please: